KnownStormChaser/master-weather-model-list/UFS.md

 1. **2023 — HAFS replaces HWRF and HMON.** The first major UFS-based operational system, replacing both legacy hurricane models simultaneously.
 HAFS uses FV3 atmosphere with online CMEPS coupling to ocean and waves.
 2. **2024 — AQM v7 migrates to UFS-based architecture.** The atmospheric composition component of NAQFC moved from offline-coupled GFS-CMAQ to UFS-based online-coupled atmosphere-chemistry.
 3. **2025 — RTOFS v2.5 deployed alongside HAFSv2.1.** RTOFS itself stays on HYCOM in v2.5; the UFS-relevant connection is that HAFSv2.1 is initialized from RTOFS v2.5, tightening the operational dependency between these systems.
 4. **October 6, 2026 — RRFSv1 + REFS replace NAM, NAM Nest, HiresW (except Guam), HREF, NARRE, and SREF.** This is the largest wave of retirements and the first time UFS replaces multiple regional systems simultaneously.
 The set is scheduled by NWS SCN 26-47 (termination) and SCN 26-48 (RRFS/REFS implementation), both updated July 6, 2026, for the 12 UTC cycle on October 6, with the standard CWD/ECE contingency for postponement.
-The July 6 update is the second slip, moving the date from August 31 to October 6 and decoupling the real-time parallel feed to on or about August 11, 2026.
+The July 6 update is the second slip, moving the date from August 31 to October 6 and decoupling the real-time parallel feed to on or about August 11, 2026; the feed actually began on August 12.
+A third update on August 24, 2026 (AAC) documented the `.idx` and BUFR files added to NOMADS without changing the implementation date.
 Notably, SREF is included in this wave — it was previously expected to persist into the second wave under RRFSv2, but NBM v5.0's elimination of SREF as an input earlier in 2026 removed the last major operational consumer, and the SCN folded SREF retirement into the RRFSv1 cutover.
 5. **Targeted October 2026 (proposed) — GFSv17 + GDASv17.** GFS transitions from atmosphere-centric to a fully coupled Earth-system model with MOM6 ocean, CICE6 sea ice, and WAVEWATCH III waves all coupled via CMEPS.
 GDAS introduces JEDI-based DA for ocean, sea ice, and snow.
 6. **Proposed (March 2026 PNS) — RTOFS v3.0.** Replaces HYCOM with MOM6 and CICE4 with CICE6, aligning RTOFS with the rest of the UFS component stack.
 7. **Future — RRFSv2 (MPAS-based) replaces HRRR and RAP.** No formal retirement notification yet for these systems; they are expected to follow once RRFSv2 is operational.